 For a guide to what might suit your child, you might like to look at the following articles:

-You can also vary the books you read.
-Picture books, ebooks, magazines, instruction manuals, TV guides, letters can all be interesting and engaging for your child.
+You can also vary the books and printed materials you read.
+Picture books, ebooks, magazines, instruction manuals, TV guides and letters can all be interesting and engaging for your child.
 If you’re interested in ebooks, look for ones without distracting games or animations.
 And it’s important to enjoy ebooks with your child, rather than leaving him alone with a device.

-If you want to try new books or magazines without much cost, you could arrange book swaps with friends, or at your parent group or early childhood centre.
+If you want to try new books or magazines without much cost, you could arrange book swaps with friends, or with other parents at your parent group or early childhood centre.

 Using your local library